ThianYong/streamlitCapstone/README.md

 # streamlitCapstone
-This is a Test run for Streamlit
+This is a Test run for Streamlit.
+2022

 # nqs-tensorflow2
 This repository implements the neural-network quantum states [1] with Python 3 and Tensorflow 2 library to speed-up the process with graphics processing units (GPU).